openvinotoolkit/openvino/src/plugins/intel_gpu/README.md

 ## Support

-To report issues and suggestions, see [GitHub issues](https://github.com/openvinotoolkit/openvino/issues).
+To report issues and make suggestions, see [GitHub issues](https://github.com/openvinotoolkit/openvino/issues).

 ## How to Contribute